“But evil men and seducers shall wax worse and worse, deceiving, and being deceived.” – 2 Tim. 3:13

-Hopefully this will not stir up any level of paranoia, but you may have had NLP done on you unknowingly if you have been in a situation where you are making a big purchase because some sales people learn NLP.
+Hopefully, this will not stir up any level of paranoia, but you may have had NLP done on you unknowingly if you have been in a situation where you are making a big purchase because some salespeople learn NLP.
 Also, if you have attended any type of self-help seminar, or seminar on how to succeed it may have been done on you.
 Unless you have studied NLP, you will not know it was happening.

 I would be very cautious when pressured for certain decisions at work, attending sales or business seminars, or in a sales situation.
 It seems many work seminars now are saturated with New Thought/New Age self-help teachings.
 NLP lurks everywhere in this consumer-oriented and power-loving society.
-I advise against using a life, health, job or other coach (Christian or not) because such coaches may be involved in New Thought, NLP, New Age, bad theology, and/or the idol of success.
+I advise against using a life, health, job, or other coaches (Christian or not) because such coaches may be involved in New Thought, NLP, New Age, bad theology, and/or the idol of success.

 Other ways to know it is being done on you: they will copy your body language; they will notice your eye movements to assess you; they might tap you on the shoulder to anchor you; they will tell you to relax; and use language with hidden or layer meanings.